-Data transfers are usually analyzed to establish which data needs to be transferred, such as contact details or order history.
-When planning the implementation of your data integration system, you need to define which data you want to flow, and when.
+Data transfers are usually analyzed to establish the data that needs to be transferred.
+When planning the implementation of your data integration system, it is vital to define which data you want to flow, and when.

-The two systems being integrated need to be connected.
-System designs (that is, tables, fields and other relevant information) are read and stored to allow data to be mapped.
+Then you need to connect the two systems.
+Application and system designs (tables, fields and other relevant information) are read and stored to allow for data mapping.

 Data needs to be sequenced so that transfers between the ERP and CRM systems can happen in the right order.
 If transferring an order, you will probably want to transfer the items ordered first, as there may be a new item in the order.
 Not getting the sequencing right can lead to broken references.

-Once set up, you’ll need to test your data transfer.
-Generally, it is best to start the testing process with just a few records.
-Often, you’ll see that your data isn’t as high-quality as you expected.
-In that case, you will need to do some data cleaning before you move on to testing the rest.
+Once set up, you’ll need to test the data transfers.
+Start the testing process with just a few records.
+Your data might not be as high-quality as you expected.
+In that case, do some data cleaning before you move on to testing the rest.

-Once testing and transfer is done, it is time to sync your systems.
+After testing and transfer, it is time to sync your systems.
 Do this in stages, making each area live as you go.
 You will start benefiting from the integration faster.

 When you have finished syncing, switch to support mode.
 This is easy to manage with a data integration platform.
-Such system could send an email notification when something goes wrong, along with all the information they need to start fixing it.
+Some systems send an email notification when something goes wrong, along with all the information they need to start fixing it.

 Give us a call, we can help you with the planning of your data integration project.
 We will talk you through how RapidiOnline can help you create a data integration project plan that does the hard work for you.